kalafut/crutches/README.md

 ## Configuration

-* YAML references (& and \*)  will be flatted in include/exclude sections to simplify files groups.
+* YAML references (& and \*)  will be flattened in include/exclude sections to simplify files groups.
 * Include spec:  ^Python/shutil

 ## Content Guide